Did you know that honey will never go bad?

 Naturally, she must mate before she can begin laying eggs.

-But this is where bees are different than most other species.
+This is where bees are different than most other species.
 A worker bee lays mainly drone eggs.
 The drones are the male bees.

 However, the male bees’ only job is to mate with a virgin queen.
 A virgin queen only mates one time in her life so drones basically wait for a once in a lifetime chance to find a virgin queen and pass on his DNA.